 Seinäjoki is one of the fastest growing cities in Finland.
 Currently the city has about 62 000 inhabitants, the urban area about 150 000, and the region about 200 000 inhabitants.
-A new Central Square will create a focal point of the public space of the growing city gathering a market place, a play area and a multifunctional pavilion with a café and a stage for performances in a central place in the city.
+A new Central Square is planned in the center to create a focal point for the public space of the growing city.

+The square will feature a marketplace, a play area and a multifunctional pavilion with a stage for performances.

-The City of Seinäjoki organized an invited competition for the design of the multifunctional pavilion earlier this spring.
-Three architecture offices were invited to participate: Avanto Architects, Architecture Office Laatio, and OOPEAA Office for Peripheral Architecture.
-The competition entries were evaluated with a special emphasis on the following criteria: the way in which the proposed design relates to the surrounding urban landscape, the architectural idea and the overall quality of the proposed concept, the functionality and efficiency of the proposed spatial arrangement and its amenability to work as a multifunctional space, the identity and character of the proposed design, and the practical feasibility of the proposed design.
+In 2018, The City of Seinäjoki organized an invited competition for the design of the multifunctional pavilion.
+In the competition, the entries were assessed according to the following criteria: the way in which the proposed design relates to the surrounding urban landscape; the architectural idea and the overall quality of the proposed concept; the functionality and efficiency of the proposed spatial arrangement and its amenability to work as a multifunctional space; the identity and character of the proposed design; and the practical feasibility of the proposed design.
 Kontra, the proposal by OOPEAA was selected as the winner of the competition.

 The original proposal for the Kontra Pavilion includes a café and an indoor space for people to gather in.
 Later, an alternative proposal without an indoor space was requested to be developed.
 After careful consideration of cost, needs, functionality, and feasibility, the city chose to build the pavilion without an extensive indoor space.
 The construction is slated to begin in the spring of 2022 and be ready for the summer season 2022.